kpartal1/advent-of-code2023/README.md

 ### Day 6:
 This problem was easier finally!
 I brute forced it initially because I wanted to get a good ranking on the leaderboard, but after lots of optimization and finding out you can use math (thank you [Dragon-Hatcher](https://github.com/Dragon-Hatcher) on GitHub) to find the answer, I got it running super fast and with accurate results.
 So now this is my fastest solution, very cool!

+### Day 7:
+I used parallel iteration for the first time in this problem, which I think is pretty cool.
+It was super easy because of the Rayon crate so thanks to the creators and contributors of that.
+But overall fun problem, I really enjoyed working on it!
+It does kinda suck that the runtime is so slow, 4ms for both parts, but I assume it'll get worse as AoC continues, and the parallelization got rid of a whole millisecond, so whatever!
+I wonder if there's a faster way to do this problem?

 Thank you to GitHub user [ageron](https://github.com/ageron) for the inspiration for this idea (and a lot of the code lol <3).